Justin Bieber Reveals He Doesn’t ‘Have A Valentine’ After Selena & The Weeknd’s Hot Date

 Justin hasn’t been linked to anyone romantically in quite a while.
 The last time was nearly 6 months ago, when he was spotted out frequently with Sofia Richie, and that very quickly fizzled out.
 Maybe he’s just feeling a little lonely today.
 Feel better buddy!

-HollywoodLifers, do you think that Justin is really sad, or is she just joking around?
+HollywoodLifers, do you think that Justin is really sad, or is he just joking around?
 Let us know!

 Copyright © 2017 PMC.
 All rights reserved.